-vieasurements a 1g Date Using t Description Quoted Prices in Active Significant Markets for Other Identical Observable Assets Inputs (Level 1) (Level 2) Significant Unobservable Inputs (Level 3) Derivative liabilities \$ \$ 8,624 \$ Total liabilities as of December 31, 2008 \$ \$ 8,624 \$ Derivative liabilities \$ \$ 5,271 \$ Total liabilities as of December 31, 2009 \$ \$ 5,271 \$ measured at fair value on a non-recurring basis include non-financial assets and non-financial liabilities measured at fair value in the second step of a goodwill impairment test, as well as intangible assets and other non-financial long-lived assets measured at fair value for impairment assessment.
+Fair Value Measurements at Reporting Date Using Description Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) Derivative liabilities \$- \$8,624 \$- Total liabilities as of December 31, 2008 \$- \$8,624 \$- \$- Derivative liabilities \$- \$5,271 \$- Total liabilities as of December 31, 2009 \$- \$5,271 \$-

 Certain non-financial assets and non-financial liabilities measured at fair value on a recurring basis include reporting units measured at fair value in the first step of a goodwill impairment test.
-Certain non-financial assets
+Certain non-financial assets measured at fair value on a non-recurring basis include non-financial assets and non-financial liabilities measured at fair value in the second step of a goodwill impairment test, as well as intangible assets and other non-financial long-lived assets measured at fair value for impairment assessment.